rohithateappple/MegaGridDocumentation/docs/grid-interactions/tile-states.md

 - **Use ScopeLock When Needed**
   `ScopeLock` helps prevent multiple systems from accessing the same data simultaneously.
 While I’ve implemented it in key areas, I’ve also provided the flexibility to disable it in certain functions for modularity.
 Enable it whenever you're dealing with concurrent data access to ensure stability.
+  Also avoid excessive locking, this can lead to performance hits.